SudhanshuSekharNaik/Verdict_AI/README.md

 ## 📜 Disclaimer

-Nyay Manch is an educational, research, and simulation platform.
+VerdictAI (Nyay Manch) is an educational, research, and simulation platform.
 It does not provide legal advice, does not represent actual judicial proceedings, and its outputs are not binding judgments.
 Statutory references are provided for educational purposes and should be independently verified — via [India Code](https://www.indiacode.nic.in) or a qualified legal professional — before being relied upon for any real matter.